mwarddev/iceland/README.md

 ## Testing
 * ### Functionality and Usability Testing
     * The site has been tested on several platforms and browsers.
 All outgoing links work and all open in a new window.
 All internal navigation works.
-    * CSS Grid isn't suported by Internet Explorer so the gallery page shows in display block.
-As IE is pretty much obsolete due to the introduction of Microsoft Edge and is still used by very few users, I decided against a workaround.
     * The site has been read with a screen reader and all aria labels and alt text work ok.
 The screen reader also highlighted a few spelling mistakes which have been corrected.

 * ### Focus Group Testing